applicaster/Zapp-Frameworks/README.md

     * android
     * src - for JS
     * any other type
-* Copy `package.json` for `templates` folder in a root of the repo and add it to your plugin folder
+* Copy `package.json` from `templates` folder in a root of the repo to your plugin folder
     * Fill `package.json` according you plugin needs
     * Fill `zappOwnerAccountId` with id provided for your team.
 If you don't know how to get plugin owner account id, ask #support in slack
-    * Fill `supportedPlatforms` array with platforms that you plugin will support.
-Supported list below
+    * Fill `supportedPlatforms` array with platforms that you plugin will support:
         * ios
         * tvos
         * ios_for_quickbrick